Azure-Samples/java-on-aca/index.md

 nav_order: 1
 ---

-# Lab: Deploy and run Java applications on Azure Container Apps
+# Lab: Java and AI

-In this lab, you’ll learn how to deploy Java applications to [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview) and integrate them with additional Azure services.
-You’ll also deploy a copy of the Spring Petclinic Microservices sample workload to find out how Azure Container Apps supports Azure Spring Apps that use managed components.
+In this lab, you’ll learn how to deploy intelligent Java applications to [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview) and integrate them with additional Azure services.
+You’ll also deploy a copy of the Spring Petclinic sample workload to find out how Azure Container Apps supports Azure Spring Apps that use managed components.

 ## What you’ll cover